mohammad-imron/mohammad-imron/README.md

 - 👋 Hi, I’m @mohammad-imron
-- 👀 I’m interested in analytics, web development, task-automation, and agile methodologies
+- 👀 I’m interested in system design and development, project management, service creation
 - 🌱 I’m currently learning on web development, AI project cycle, and backend programming
 - 💞️ I’m looking to collaborate on various project related above topics
 - 📫 You can reach me on :  [Link to mail](mailto:mohimron1@yahoo.com)